-This Homemade Caramel Sauce is perfect for dipping apples, topping ice cream, of eating off a spoon if you want to skip right to the good stuff.
+This Homemade Caramel Sauce is perfect for dipping apples, topping ice cream, or eating off a spoon if you want to skip right to the good stuff.
 It makes the most fantastic caramel apple dip, and that's probably what I use it for the most.
 But it would be awesome in an apple pie or to top one or in your cocoa for a salted caramel hot chocolate.

 What you need to make Caramel